Network Behavior Analytics

 Network Behavior Combined with User and Access Context

-Gurucul combines network behavior with user and entity behavior to deliver rich context.
+Gurucul combines network behavior with user and entity behavior to deliver rich context for network behavior analysis.
 Gurucul defines unique identities (users and/or entities) and links all data elements to those identities.
 This enables security teams to quickly discover:

 - Which device triggered the incident?